cholliman/japanese-kanji-quiz/README.md

 ----

 This python-based quiz was written to quickly memorize Hiragana/Katakana/Kanji.
-You can get this by downloading Anaconda3.
+You can use this quiz by downloading Anaconda3.
 Make sure you have the required python packages installed by running:

 ```
 pip install -r requirements.txt